History of United Airlines: Historical logos

+United adopted a red, white and blue shield logo in 1939, which was updated in 1954, but its use varied widely and was eventually abandoned altogether in the early 1970s.

+Starting in 1957, a new corporate personality began roll out which incorporated red and blue arrows, the word "United" and a shield symbol placed next to the name.
+In 1961, Raymond Loewy updated the logo to increase the size of the word "United" and replacing the existing navy blue color with a lighter blue.

-United adopted a red, white and blue shield logo in 1936, but its use varied widely and was eventually abandoned altogether in the early 1970s.
-Before 1974 and after the use of the shield logo was discontinued, United advertisements and signage usually advertised to customers to "Come Fly the Friendly Skies of United" in a font identical to the "United" font on the "Friendship" livery of the early 1970s.
+Before 1974 and after the use of the shield logo was discontinued, United advertisements and signage usually advertised to customers to "Come Fly the Friendly Skies of United" (a campaign created by the Chicago-based advertising agency Leo Burnett and Company in the mid 1960s) in a font identical to the "United" font on the "Friendship" livery of the early 1970s.

 In 1973, the airline commissioned designer Saul Bass to develop a new logo and livery.
-At the time, there was no real logo for the airline and Bass noted that the brand direction was not clearly evident.
+At the time, there was no real logo for the airline and Bass noted that the brand direction was not clearly evident stating "it was clear the stripes were part of a larger problem - the lack of any coherent point of view of what the airline should look like."

 The "tulip" logo of colored stripes representing overlapping letter "U"s was in use beginning 1974, with only slight modifications, until the merger with Continental in 2010.
 Among employees at the time there was a suggestion that it was a double-U, i.e. "W", in recognition that United's acquisition of the Westin hotel chain had actually been the reverse, as Westin's president Ed Carlson had become United's CEO.
 The "Rainbow" (or "Saul Bass") livery, which was the first to feature the "tulip", had a primarily white fuselage, with red, orange and blue stripes along the "cheatline".
 This livery remained in use for 19 years, with a slight update in 1988 that moved the colored stripes further down the fuselage to allow the "UNITED" font to be larger than before.
 Marketing during this time continued the "Fly the Friendly Skies" slogan, and it was during this era that United acquired the rights to use Gerswhin's "Rhapsody in Blue", which started to be heard in broadcast advertisements.
 Other than the re-introduction in 1979 of the single word "AIRLINES" (once again appearing as "UNITED AIRLINES") in advertising and printed materials, the Bass branding would remain until early 1993.